-Writer J. Daniel is in the final stages of working on a book with McFarland & Company covering the 1980 baseball season.
-Recently, Daniel took the time to talk with me about the thrilling season that culminated with a Philadelphia Phillies World Series trophy and what readers can expect to find in his book.
+Writer J. Daniel has a book out with McFarland & Company covering the 1980 baseball season.
+In April, 2018, Daniel took the time to talk with me about the thrilling season that culminated with a Philadelphia Phillies World Series trophy and what readers can expect to find in his book.

 You were a big Philadelphia Phillies fan growing up, correct?
 What are some of your earliest Phillies memories?

 I became a fan because my Mom grew up in Philadelphia and when one of your parents tells you who their favorite team was when they were a kid that’s either a reason to like that team or dislike that team.
 In my case, I decided sometime in the mid-70s to start following the Phillies.
 I grew up a Phillies Phan in Southwest Ohio during the Big Red Machine era, so many of my memories involved them losing to the Reds a lot and then the Dodgers in the NLCS in 1976, 77 and 78.

 Those were some really talented teams but they kinda came along at the wrong time.
 From 1976 through 1978, the Phillies won 292 games in the regular season under Danny Ozark but just two in the playoffs.
 The Reds and the Dodgers were both powerhouse teams at the time and the Phillies just couldn’t get over the hump.
 Then they went out and got Pete Rose for 1979 but had a ton of injuries and finished 4th in the division.

 The following year there were lots of rumors that it was do or die for this group of players and they finally won it.
 It was the first World Series win in franchise history and the franchise dates back to 1883.